 - From the Transformers fan club comic Skyfall, Landquake, Breakaway, Topspin, and Heatwave turn out to be parts of Nexus Prime, one of the Thirteen original Transformers.
 This was actually revealed before Topspin and Heatwave were introduced.

 - Superman's origin in more recent decades has this element.
-He gets a mostly normal early childhood, then starts developing special abilities then eventually encounters or is told about his rocketship which also eventually transmit a message or series of messages from Jor-El which usually tells him he has a great destiny.
+He gets a mostly normal early childhood, then starts developing special abilities then eventually encounters or is told about his rocketship which also eventually transmits a message or series of messages from Jor-El which usually tells him he has a great destiny.
 Typically he has at least two if not three of these in his origin.

 - Sometimes Aquaman's origin has this element.
 He's raised by a human and typically knows about his abilities.
 The moment this trope kicks in is when he learns that he's the King of Atlantis.